Typhoon survival tips before and aftermath

 - Examine your own home and restore its unstable parts

-- Harvest the mature plants or crops.
+- Harvest mature plants or crops.

-- Keep domesticated animals in a safety ground.
+- Keep domesticated animals on safe ground.

 - For the fisherman, anchor boats in a sheltered area.

-- Have you needed to evacuate, carry clothing, blankets, whistles, first aid package, candles/flashlight, battery-powered radio, meals, and some cash?
+- Have you needed to evacuate, carry clothing, blankets, whistles, first-aid package, candles/flashlight, battery-powered radio, meals, and some cash?